forwardemail/forwardemail.net/app/views/faq/index.md

     If you're using the <a class="alert-link" href="#how-to-send-mail-as-using-gmail">How to Send Mail As using Gmail</a> feature, then you may want to add yourself to an allowlist.
 See <a class="alert-link" href="https://support.google.com/a/answer/60752?hl=en" target="_blank" rel="noopener noreferrer">these instructions by Gmail</a> on this topic.
   </span>
 </div>

+## Can I use multiple MX exchanges and servers for advanced forwarding

+Yes, but **you should only have one MX exchange listed in your DNS records**.

+Do not attempt to use "Priority" as a way to configure multiple MX exchanges.

+Instead, you need to configure your existing MX exchange to forward mail for all non-matching aliases to our service's exchanges (`mx1.forwardemail.net` and/or `mx2.forwardemail.net`).

+If you are using Google Workspace and you want to forward all non-matching aliases to our service, then see <https://support.google.com/a/answer/6297084>.

+If you are using Microsoft 365 (Outlook) and you want to forward all non-matching aliases to our service, then see <https://learn.microsoft.com/en-us/exchange/mail-flow-best-practices/use-connectors-to-configure-mail-flow/set-up-connectors-to-route-mail> and <https://learn.microsoft.com/en-us/exchange/mail-flow-best-practices/manage-mail-flow-for-multiple-locations>.

 ## How do I set up SPF for Forward Email